leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 ```lean
 {{#example_decl Examples/DependentTypes/DB.lean Subschema}}
 ```
+In other words, `Subschema` assigns each column of the smaller schema a `HasCol` that points to its location in the larger schema.

 The schema `travelDiary` represents the fields that are common to both `peak` and `waterfall`.
 It is certainly a subschema of `peak`, as shown by this example: